 If you want the item to look like a new one, you can miss everything before EUC and look only for NWT, NWOT, and EUC.

 The items with tags (or new without ones) are great, and that would be the new item.
 But you will pay more for them.
 If you want to save money, EUC is the perfect balance between the item’s appearance and price.
 It will look almost like a new one but usually would be 20%-25% cheaper than the new one.

 There’s no way to choose EUC as an official condition from the list on eBay, so you need to look for this tag in the title.
 To avoid new items, you can select only pre-owned to be included in the listings.

 Also, look at the seller before trusting this tag; reputable sellers are more likely to precisely use tags, while the new sellers may be wrong when using abbreviations like EUC.

 How to identify a good item on eBay

-- Read the description carefully: Before making a purchase, take the time to read the item description carefully.
-The seller should provide detailed information about the item’s condition, including any flaws or imperfections and the material it is made of.
-Pay close attention to the measurements and size of the item to ensure it will fit you.
+- Read the description carefully: Don’t be careless; always read the description.
+Usually, you would need all the information: condition, flaws, and imperfections.
+Pay attention to the measurements and size of the item to ensure it will fit you.

-- Check the photos: eBay sellers should provide multiple photos of the item from different angles to get a good sense of its condition.
-Look for any imperfections or flaws in the photos, and pay close attention to the details.
-Don’t hesitate to ask the seller for more information or photos.
+- Check the photos: eBay sellers should provide a lot of photos of the item from different angles to get a good sense of its condition.
+Check them carefully to find all flaws.
+Always pay attention to details and ask the seller if you wanna get more info or a couple of new photos.

-- Preloved: This term is used to describe an item that has been previously loved and worn but is still in good condition.
-This term is often used as an alternative to “used” or “pre-owned.”
+- Preloved: This term is used to describe an item that has been previously loved and worn (a lot) but is still in good condition.
+This term is often used as an alternative to used or pre-owned.

 - Flaws: This term is used to describe any imperfections in the item, such as holes, stains, or tears.
-Sellers may include a description of the flaws in the item listing to help buyers make an informed purchasing decision.
+Usually, sellers include a description of the flaws and show them in photos to help you understand what the condition is.